Fman919/Fman919.github.io/README.md

 ## My Interests
 * i like to watch animals just to see what they doing

-* i like to try to understand other peoples thinking or how they would get to a soulution in their head
+* i like to try to understand other peoples thinking or how they would get to a soulution

 * i love to sleep